-- The date you no longer meet the definition of disability. - The date you fail to provide proof of continued disability upon request. - For LTD, the date you begin receiving early retirement benefits or the date you first become eligible for normal retirement benefits.

-- The date you return to active work. - The date you die.
+- The date you no longer meet the definition of disability. - The date you fail to provide proof of continued disability upon request. - For LTD, the date you begin receiving early retirement benefits or the date you first become eligible for normal retirement benefits. - For WRD, the date you begin receiving retirement benefits or age 65. - The date you return to active work as defined by the System. - The date you die.

-Deductible Income
+\Deductible Income

-Other sources of income you may be eligible to receive as a result of your disability.
+Deductible income is other sources of income you may be eligible to receive as a result of your disability.
 The following income will reduce your disability benefits:

 - Work earnings

 - Social security

 - Workers' compensation

 - Unemployment compensation

-- Benefits from another group disability plan
+- · Benefits from another group disability plan